Pride celebrations in the United States: Los Angeles

 Los Angeles has multiple pride celebrations.
 LA Pride is one of the largest pride events in the world.
 Long Beach has hosted the Long Beach Pride parade since June 1984.
 Hermosa Beach has hosted the Hermosa Beach Pride parade since 2021.
-There's also the DTLA Proud Festival in Downtown Los Angeles, WeHo Pride in West Hollywood, Venice Pride in Venice, SaMo Pride in Santa Monica, and Los Angeles Black Pride.
+There are also the DTLA Proud Festival in Downtown Los Angeles, WeHo Pride in West Hollywood, Venice Pride in Venice, SaMo Pride in Santa Monica, and Los Angeles Black Pride.

+The first Lesbian Visibility Week celebrations in the United States were held in Los Angeles in the early 1990s, organized by the West Hollywood Lesbian and Gay Advisory Council and the Gay and Lesbian Community Services Center.

+Los Angeles Leather Pride is a week-long event held in March, and it ends with the Off Sunset Festival in the Silver Lake neighborhood.

 Six Flags Magic Mountain theme park hosts Out on the Mountain, an annual pride event in August.

 Orange County

+Though Orange County has historically suffered from an undercurrent of homophobia, multiple pride celebrations take place in the county.
+The first and largest pride celebration takes place in Santa Ana.
+Similar events take place in Mission Viejo, Irvine, Ladera, and Fullerton.

 Disneyland hosts Disneyland After Dark: Pride Nite at its park in Anaheim.
+Ikea also hosts a Pride Walk at its Costa Mesa location.

 San Diego

-San Diego Pride hosts an annual pride event, which is the largest annual civic event in the city of San Diego.
+San Diego Pride hosts an annual pride event which, with over 250,000 attendants, is the largest annual single-day civic event in the city of San Diego.